+Section/Declaration

+Description

+KPIs

-Pls Description Spect B5: Supply Chain Management eneral Policies on managing environmental and social risks of the supply Disclosure chain.
-Pl B5.1 Number of suppliers by geographical region.
-Pl B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
-Pl B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Pl B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Section/Declaration Supply Chain Management Policies on managing environmental and social risks of the supply Disclosure Chain.
-Pl B5.1 Number of suppliers by geographical region.
-Pl B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
-Pl B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Pl B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management Supply Chain Management Supply Chain Management Policies on managing environmental and social risks of the supply Disclosure Chain.
-Pl B5.1 Number of suppliers by geographical region.
-Pl B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.
-Pl B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Pl B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management Supply Chain Management Supply Chain Management Disclosurechain.PI B5.1Number of suppliers by geographical region.PI B5.2Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.PI B5.3Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.PI B5.4Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management Supply Chain Management Supply Chain Management PI B5.2Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and how they are implemented and monitored.PI B5.3Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.PI B5.4Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management Supply Chain Management suppliers where the practices are being implemented, and how they are implemented and monitored.
-PI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-PI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management along the supply chain, and how they are implemented and monitored.
-Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-PI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management nost BG Droduct Decronsibility spect B6: Product Responsibility eneral Disclosure Information on: Product Responsibility (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Percentage of total products sold or shipped subject to recalls for safety and health reasons.
-Product Responsibility PI B6.2Number of products and service related complaints received and how they are dealt with.
-Product Responsibility PIB6.3 Description of practices relating to observing and protecting intellectual property rights.
-Product Responsibility PI B6.4 Description of quality assurance process and recall procedures.
-Product Responsibility (Not applicable - Explained) PI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
-Product Responsibility spect B7: Anti-corruption eneral Information on: Anti-corruption Disclosure (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-PI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the Anti-corruption outcomes of the cases.
-PI B7.2 Description of preventive measures and whistle-blowing procedures, Anti-corruption how they are implemented and monitored.
-PI B7.3 Description of anti-corruption training provided to directors and staff.
-Anti-corruption spect B8: Community Investment Companyative eneral Policies on community engagement to understand the needs of the Disclosure communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-Community Investment PI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
-Community Investment PI B8.2 Resources contributed (e.g. money or time) to the focus area.
+y Chain Management General Policies on managing environmental and social risks of the supply Supply Chain Management Disclosure chain.
+KPI B5.1 Number of suppliers by geographical region.
+Supply Chain Management KPI B5.2 Description of practices relating to engaging suppliers, number of Supply Chain Management suppliers where the practices are being implemented, and how they 1/01 05 3 are implemented and monitored.
+KPI B5.3 Description of practices used to identify environmental and social risks Supply Chain Management IVDL DE 4 along the supply chain, and how they are implemented and monitored.
+KPI B5.4 Description of practices used to promote environmentally preferable Supply Chain Management products and services when selecting suppliers, and how they are A 1060 L implemented and monitored.
+Aspect B6: Produ D 1 .
+D .
+1111.
+General Disclosure Product Responsibility (a) the policies; and (b compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labeling and privacy matters KPI B6.1 relating to products and services provided and methods of redress.
+Percentage of total products sold or shipped subject to recalls for Product Responsibility NELDO.
+I safety and health reasons.
+Product Responsibility KPI B6.2 Number of products and service related complaints received and how Product Responsibility KFI DO.Z they are dealt with.
+Froduct Responsibility KPI B6.3 Description of practices relating to observing and protecting Product Responsibility KFI BO.3 intellectual property rights.
+Froduct Responsibility KPI B6.4 Description of quality assurance process and recall procedures.
+Product Responsibility KFT D0.4 Description of quality assurance process and recall procedures.
+(Not applicable - Explained) KPI B6.5 Description of consumer data protection and privacy policies, and how Product Responsibility 111 00.5 they are implemented and monitored. roduct nesponsibility Aspect B7: Anti-c General Information on: Anti-Corruption Disclosure (a) the policies; and , inc. con aption Bisciosare (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+KPI B7.1 Number of concluded legal cases regarding corrupt practices brought Anti-Corruption Kri D7.1 against the issuer or its employees during the reporting period and the Anti-Conaption outcomes of the cases.
+KPI B7.2 Description of preventive measures and whistle-blowing procedures, Anti-Corruption IN I D/ .Z and how they are implemented and monitored.
+And Corruption KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Anti-Corruption 57.5 sessing the contraction training provided to directors and stain. , and corruption

+KPIs Description Section/Declaration

+Aspect B8: Community Investment

+Aspect Do.
+Collin idility ilivestillerit General Policies on community engagement to understand the needs of the Community Investment Disclosure communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, Community Investment labour needs, health, culture, sport).
+KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
 Community Investment

-The Directors are pleased to present their report and the audited consolidated financial statements of the Group for the year ended 31 December 2022.
+The Directors are pleased to present their report and the audited consolidated financial statements of the Group for the year ended 31 December 2023.